noahking27/King_Web_Design_Drupal/README.md

 Setup XAMPP local host to run Apache Web Server and MySQL Database to work on developing King Web Design locally.

 Worked with enabling various themes and modules.
 Modules include: Core, Chaos Tool Suite, AddToAny (Sharing feature such as Facebook, Twitter, etc), Site Map, Views and WebForm.

+*PLEASE CLICK ON THE IMAGES (drupalOne, drupalTwo, etc.) TO SEE WHAT THE SITE LOOKS LIKE SINCE IT IS NOT DEPLOYED*